Assassination of Marielle Franco: Mention about Jair Bolsonaro by the doorman of Vivendas da Barra

-According to an exclusive report on October 29, 2019, broadcast by Jornal Nacional, which had access to details of the case, the name of the President of the Republic was mentioned in a statement made by the doorman of the Vivendas da Barra Condominium, where Jair Bolsonaro and Ronnie Lessa, one of the main suspects of having murdered Marielle Franco and Anderson Gomes, live.
+According to an exclusive report on 29 October 2019, broadcast by Jornal Nacional, which had access to details of the case, the name of the President of the Republic was mentioned in a statement made by the doorman of the Vivendas da Barra Condominium, where Jair Bolsonaro and Ronnie Lessa, one of the main suspects of having murdered Marielle Franco and Anderson Gomes, live.

-According to the doorman, the other suspect in the crime, Élcio de Queiroz, who would be the driver of the car used in the crime, entered the condominium on March 14, 2018, hours before the murder, claiming that he was going to the house number 58, which belongs to Bolsonaro.
+According to the doorman, the other suspect in the crime, Élcio de Queiroz, who would be the driver of the car used in the crime, entered the condominium on 14 March 2018, hours before the murder, claiming that he was going to house number 58, which belongs to Bolsonaro.
 With that, the doorman would have contacted the villa, pondering about allowing Queiroz to enter the condo.
 According to the doorman, the authorization was given by someone inside the house, whom he called "Mr. Jair".

 After entering the condominium, the vehicle would have gone to house number 66, which belongs to Ronnie Lessa, who would be the main suspect in the shooting, according to the Public Prosecutor's Office, and not to Bolsonaro's house.
 The doorman then called a second time to house number 58 and a person who answered the intercom confirmed that the car would go to house number 66.

 After the repercussion, the second son of Jair Bolsonaro, Carlos, went to the administration of the condominium where he obtained authorization to access the recordings of the calls from the concierge.
 Soon after, Carlos Bolsonaro published in his social networks the audios of the moment when the doorman authorizes Élcio de Queiroz to enter; in the audio, the doorman calls house 66, from where he receives authorization from Ronnie Lessa to let Élcio de Queiroz enter the condominium.
 For having access to the audios from the condominium, the political opposition accused Carlos of invasion of privacy and interference.